Messengers of War

 Mayla sends them underwater coordinates, near the small island where I encountered the probe.

-“We need one day to prepare for the transformation,” I say.
+“We need one day to prepare for the transformation,” I tell them.

 They agree, and the transmission ceases.